Life After Graduating from Brown with an Archaeology Degree

 Ask for Help!

-The most important advice we can provide: Students are strongly encouraged to talk to their concentration advisor or other mentors early and often about their potential next steps.
+The most important advice we can provide: Students are strongly encouraged to talk to their concentration advisor and other mentors (faculty, current graduate students, fellow undergraduates) early and often about their potential next steps.